 - b.
 Restricted net position consists of net position with constraints placed on the use either by external groups such as creditors, grantors, contributors, or laws or regulations of other governments; or laws through constitutional provisions or enabling legislation.
 Restricted net position is reduced by liabilities and deferred inflows of resources related to the restricted assets.
-It is the School Board's policy to use restricted and unrestricted net position are available for an expense which has been incurred.
-At June 30, 2023, the School Board reported \$7,379,044 of restricted net position, of which \$3,056,688 was restricted by enabling legislation. - c.
+It is the School Board's policy to use restricted net position prior to the use of unrestricted net position when both restricted and unrestricted net position are available for an expense which has been incurred.
+At June 30, 2024, the School Board reported \$7,859,525 of restricted net position, of which \$3,069,161 was restricted by enabling legislation. - c.
 Unrestricted net position consists of all other net position that does not meet the definition of "restricted" or "net investment in capital assets."